VPeron/password_manager/README.md

 A simple linux cli password manager that supports multiple user accounts.

-- The name may be derived from french term used in chess - 'En Passant' see https://en.wikipedia.org/wiki/En_passant
+- The name may be derived from the french term used in chess - 'En Passant' see https://en.wikipedia.org/wiki/En_passant

 Status: